crespohector/System-Design-Lecture-In-Mod-7/W21D5/notes.md

 # Let's review the current state of the system design

-## What tool should we use to encode the data being sent to the server?
-JSON!!

-## Let's do an example of what the req / res data flow would look like with sending a GET and POST request.
+## Cloud technologies and Non-Functional Requirements

+### Using AWS s3 to store images.

-## How can improve system?
+## How can we improve the system?
 ### Non-functional requirements

 1. Reliability